Multi-subspace power method for decomposing partially symmetric tensors

-are orthonormal.
-We compute the pSVTs of $\mathscr{T}'$ by solving polynomial equations~\eqref{eq:svt} in \texttt{HomotopyContinuation.jl} \cite{breiding2018homotopycontinuation}.
+We compute the pSVTs of $\sT'$ by solving polynomial equations~\eqref{eq:svt}.
 This system has six complex solutions and all of them are real.
 Two have singular value one:

-The first two factors of each pSVT, $\mathbf{e}_1 \otimes \mathbf{e}_1$ and $\mathbf{u} \otimes \mathbf{u}$, appear in the decomposition of $\mathscr{T}'$.
+The first two factors of each pSVT, $\mathbf{e}_1 \otimes \mathbf{e}_1$ and $\mathbf{u} \otimes \mathbf{u}$, appear in the decomposition of $\sT'$.
 The third vectors in the pSVTs do not match the decomposition factors. \end{example}

-We next prove a one-to-one correspondence observed in Examples~\ref{ex:one} and~\ref{ex:two} between pSVTs with singular value one and the rank-one summands in the decomposition, for a tensor with orthonormal slices.
-PSVTs with singular value one exist for tensors with orthonormal slices and sufficiently low rank.
-The question of how high the rank can be will be addressed in the next section.
+We next prove the one-to-one correspondence, observed in Examples~\ref{ex:one} and~\ref{ex:two}, between pSVTs with singular value one and the rank-one summands in the decomposition, for a tensor with orthonormal slices.
+Partially symmetric SVTs with singular value one exist tensors whose slices are orthonormal and whose rank equals the number of orthonormal slices.
+The problem of decomposing tensors without orthonormal slices and of higher rank, will be addressed in the subsequent sections.
 First we recall a related result for matrices.

 \begin{lemma} Fix $m \geq n$.
 Let $\mathbf{M}\in \RR^{m\times n}$ be a matrix with orthonormal columns.
 The singular values of $\bM$ are 0 or 1.
 A vector $\fu\in \SB^{m-1}$ is a left singular vector of $\mathbf{M}$ with singular value one if and only if it lies in the column span of $\mathbf{M}$. \end{lemma} \begin{proof} We have $\mathbf{M}\T \mathbf{M} = \mathbf{I}_n$, since $\mathbf{M}$ has orthonormal columns.
 Hence, the eigenvalues of $\mathbf{M}\T \mathbf{M}$ are all one, so the nonzero singular values of $\mathbf{M}$ are all one.
 Suppose $(\fu,\fv)$ is a singular vector pair of $\mathbf{M}$ with singular value one.
 It follows that $\fu = \bM \fv$ so $\fu\in \colspan \bM$.
 Conversely, let $\fu \in \colspan(\mathbf{M})$ be a unit vector.
 Define $\fv = \bM\T \fu$.
 Using that $\bM\bM\T$ is orthogonal projection onto $\colspan \bM$, we have $\bM\fv = \bM \bM\T \fu = \fu$ and $\|\fv\|^2 = \fu\T \bM \bM\T \fu = \| \fu\|^2 = 1$.
 So $(\fu,\fv)$ is a singular vector pair with singular value one. \end{proof}